linode/docs/docs/guides/platform/marketplace/deploy-filecloud-with-marketplace-apps/index.md

 ### Creating Secure Login Credentials

-A new admin password must be created to secure the server:
+A new administrator password must be created to secure the server:

 1. Log in to the FileCloud admin page with the default log-in information at the following URL, replacing `my-ip-or-domain` with the IP address of your Linode or domain you set up on initial installation: